-The Legislature passed the Boating Safety Act of 2022 in part to increase protections for individuals who rent or lease livery vessels.
-The Act provided the current statutory definition of a livery as a person who advertises and offers a livery vessel for use by another in exchange for any type of consideration, when the livery does not also provide a captain, crew, or any type of staff or personnel to operate, oversee, maintain, or manage the vessel.
-It also required liveries to obtain a no-cost, annual livery permit, as well as an insurance policy that insures both the livery and the renter.
-The Act added additional components to FWC-approved boating safety education courses and temporary certificate examinations.
+The Legislature passed the Boating Safety Act of 2022 in part to increase protections for individuals who rent or lease livery vessels.24 The Act provided the current statutory definition of a livery as a person who advertises and offers a livery vessel for use by another in exchange for any type of consideration, when the livery does not also provide a captain, crew, or any type of staff or personnel to operate, oversee, maintain, or manage the vessel.
+It also required liveries to obtain a no-cost, annual livery permit, as well as an insurance policy that insures both the livery

-&lt;sup>19 Section 327.54(4), F.S.; See generally s.
+19 Section 327.54(4), F.S.; See generally s.
 327.395, F.S.

-&lt;sup>21 Section 327.54(5) and (9), F.S.
+21 Section 327.54(5) and (9), F.S.

-&lt;sup>24 Chapter 2022-197, Laws of Fla.
+24 Chapter 2022-197, Laws of Fla.